Humna241/HABBITS-Cafe-Pizzarie-AUG-sales-Report/README.md

 2. Delivery contributes the more among all the order type category while Dine in is at 2nd having 31% sales share.

 3. 2AM to 9Am are the lowest order generating time.
-Orders ratio increase from 6 PM  while PM to 12PM are the busiest hours.
+Orders ratio increase from 6 PM  while 8 PM to 12 PM are the busiest hours.

 4. There are highest order count of Delivery orders.